 - direct you to the local service that can help you best with your concern

-Information recorded during the call will be shared with other professionals directly involved in your care.
-Some of it will also be shared with NHS Digital to improve NHS 111, for further information on how NHS Digital use your data see the following website:
+Data is also shared where appropriate and necessary with NHS Digital to improve NHS 111, for further information on how NHS Digital use your data see the following website:

 NHS 111 online

 If you use the NHS 111 online service they will pass your answers and personal details to us as the healthcare service you have selected if you (or the person you are contacting them about), choose to be referred.